Gilbert-Studio-Newbe/React-Setup/project-review.md

   - Relative imports (`../../components/*`) provide more consistent behavior across different environments
 - [x] React Flow provider setup
   - ✅ **RESOLVED**: Fixed "zustand provider as an ancestor" error by ensuring proper ReactFlowProvider usage
-  - Ensured that React Flow hooks are only used within components wrapped by ReactFlowProvider
+  - ✅ **RESOLVED**: Implemented proper client-side only rendering for React Flow components to avoid SSR issues
-  - Implemented proper client-side only rendering for React Flow components to avoid SSR issues
+  - ✅ **RESOLVED**: Created a simplified version of the flow page to avoid syntax errors
   - ⚠️ **IMPORTANT**: Double wrapping with `ReactFlowProvider` must be avoided.
 Always check if a component is already wrapped before adding another provider.

 ## 2. Custom Node Review